Cortrah/crucible-client/README.md

 - [ ] create a little explosion
 - [ ] larger mistles for larger values (grow as they come?)
 - [ ] animate health, mana and deck counters
+- [ ] tooltips for text details of health mana and deck counters
 - [ ] only target enemies with mistles
 - [ ] mark players as out when at 0 health
 - [ ] announce a winner at the end